-This edition was published by Flip City Media on January 16, 2013 and has 102 pages.
+It is part of the , series and is a This erotica that was published by Flip City Media on January 16, 2013 and has 102 pages.

 This is what I’m calling 1a in the Songs of Submission romance series.
 The couple focus is on Monica and Jonathan Drazen.
 There are three installments which make up the actual full-length novel, Sequence One.

 I’m torn between giving this a “4” for the story as it is fairly well-written and a “3” simply because I’m pissed this is one of those shorty installment stories which the author uses to tease you into buying more.
 I hate that.

 Right off the bat this is confusing as Reiss sets up the initial scene as a dream sequence but it turns into a real performance.
 I like that Monica has a goal and is working toward it, that she doesn’t want a relationship that will interfere with what she wants.

 Where does Monica get the idea that Drazen just wants to hurt women?
 This is the first indication I’ve gotten; there was nothing before and nothing after this comment.

 I do love how Reiss makes me feel what Monica is singing when she really gets her groove on, when she injects her voice with real feeling and passion.
 Very nice.

 Spoken Not Stirred is struggling, like most bands, to perform.
 Mostly having to pay for the opportunity.
 But a lucky accident brings Monica to Drazen’s attention, and she’ll use it to file a harassment claim against his employee.

 It’s that cheek, that nerve to stand up to him along with her looks that intrigues Drazen and sends him hot in pursuit.